pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (chromeAPIs) (JavaScript).md

 <br><br>
 A CORS policy specifies the settings that can be applied to resources to allow resource sharing between for web applications hosted at different origins/domains.
 A request for a resource outside of the origin is known as a cross-origin request.
 <br><br>
 CORS in particular is a mechanism that uses an additional HTTP header (applied to an HTTP request made from one web application to another) to inform the browser to allow a web application running at one origin/domain have permission to access selected resources from a server at a different origin/domain.
+The CORS policy is always applied from the receiver's end.
 <br><br>
 Note that you can create your own CORS policies for your API or website.